Patricio-Benglian/Scraper/README.md

 ## Progress:
 I've managed to:

-- Create Working File with prototype
+- Create Working File with prototyp
+- Give permissions to files

 ## Still haven't managed to:
 - Parse main file content and name from example